bakgaard/Stories/AdrexTheEngineer/Chapter2.md

 "IDIOTS - ALL OF THEM!"

-All though slightly muffled, the voice most certainly belonged to his uncle Donaar, and the outcries was like the 'I am home'-yell Adrex gave when he entered the mill.
+All though slightly muffled, the voice most certainly belonged to his uncle Donaar, and the outcries was like the 'I am home'-call Adrex gave when he entered the mill.
-Sometimes Donaar would spice the line up with new phrases, that would empty your mouth for any food or drink in a spray in front of you.
+Sometimes Donaar would spice the line up with new phrases, that would empty Adrex' mouth for any food or drink in a spray in front of him.

 As the footsteps continued down the stairs, Adrex started putting the plates on the table.
 But it always felt... wrong, somehow.